holmesrichards/Arpeggiator/arp.md

 Analog in:

 - CV In (protected)
-- Buttons and rotary switch (unprotected)
+- Buttons and rotary switch (unprotected; wire as resistor ladder)

 Analog out: